Rental Property Trends

 Take New York as the top example of people leaving the big cities.
 Of course, Atlanta, Boston, Portland, Minneapolis, and Chicago have also developed a new reputation for dangerous places to live.

 It’s not just homeowners either.
 Renters are fearful of not being able to pay their city rents and falling into a huge debt they will owe when the Federal aid and eviction moratoriums end.
-Even Bloomingdale’s is being sued for back rent owed, and without jobs, many big city dwellers will see mounting rent debt.
+Even Bloomingdale’s was sued for back rent owed, and without jobs, many big city dwellers will see mounting rent debt.
 Some may even skip out on their leases.

 Tenant Life Satisfaction Falling